All Questions About PPL Training Costs

 At E-Flight Academy, you don't have to worry about that.
 Because you simply pay per lesson.
 And in one lesson, your flight time averages 0.85 flight hour.
 So you get a lot of real flight time during your flying lesson!

-We call this Theory Support and it costs €80 per hour.
-It also happens that due to bad weather, flying cannot take place and the student is already there.
-In that case, last minute Theory Support can be taken by the respective instructor.
+We call this Theory Support.
+It also sometimes happens that a flight cannot be flown due to bad weather and the student is already there.
+In that case, last-minute Theory Support can be taken by the instructor in question.

 Flying itself is cheaper.
 Our aircraft has a 22 kWh battery, and if you know the electricity price, you can calculate that a flight usually costs less than 10 euros in electricity.
 A conventional training aircraft will quickly cost three to five times more.